WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 > **Figure 6.
 Comparing quality of illumination correction between methods.** All images are brightened to approximately the same level as seen in the value in the red circle (+/- 50 units).
 The corrected image from BaSiCPy looks to have made the illumination more even by correcting the bright spot in the middle of the raw image, but did not improve the contrast between the foreground and background.
 CellProfiler is able to both even out the illumination across the image and significantly improve the contrast.

-I can say that without a doubt that CellProfiler (which optimal parameters through trial and error) is able to significantly outperform PyBaSiC.
+I can say that without a doubt that CellProfiler (with optimal parameters found through trial and error) is able to significantly outperform PyBaSiC.
 The most significant difference is with the contrast, which is important to improve segmentation as low contrast can cause issues with any segmentation software to identify organelles in the foreground versus the background.

+---

 ## Conclusion